Zum Inhalt der Seite gehen

 At the moment I can only see 'Block' 'Ignore' 'Delete'.

-Als Antwort auf clacke: inhibited exhausted pixie dream boy 🇸🇪🇭🇰💙💛
+Als Antwort auf clacke: exhausted pixie dream boy 🇸🇪🇭🇰💙💛

 Yes.
 Soft-blocking (force-unfollow) with a block+unblock is a well-known maneuver, so we probably should accept that we live in a society of pre-existing social networks with certain behaviors.